 You will study one language course, covering grammar, comprehension, oral and auditory work, and one culture course, which is lecture-based.
 The language classes are small, so participation is a vital part of the learning process.

 Years 2 and 3

 You will take a language class and a literature seminar.
-Most students take a lecture course on the 17th century (covering politics, architecture, literature, role of women, art).
+Most students take a lecture course on the 17th century (covering politics, architecture, literature, the role of women, art).
 Options are then available on art, linguistics, writings from North Africa and beyond, politics, theatre, fiction, philosophy.

-Up to now you will probably have read only short texts in French, and as your study and skills develop in French, you will be reading books, articles, websites, and watching media in the original language – gradually increasing as you progress through the course and your language improves.
+Up to now you will probably have read-only short texts in French, and as your study and skills develop in French, you will be reading books, articles, websites, and watching media in the original language – gradually increasing as you progress through the course and your language improves.

-As well as learning about these areas of French culture, the idea is that such work will be absolutely necessary to helping you get a feel for the language so that you can use it creatively, as well as for answering or asking questions.
+As well as learning about these areas of French culture, the idea is that such work will be absolutely necessary to help you get a feel for the language so that you can use it creatively, as well as for answering or asking questions.

 Some classes take place in the French language (including all language classes), but we will ease you into this, with more in the final year.